The Golden House of Samarkand

-Detailed Summary
+Summary

 Rhodes

 Sitting at the foot of a column, Corto still has his head full of images from his previous treasure hunting in Venice, dreaming of St Mark's Basilica.
 But in this month of December 1921, a new hunt opened up to him.
 Indeed, he is now in Rhodes (island of Rhodes, Greece), near a column with a deer, to solve another riddle of his friend Baron Corvo.
 It speaks of the poet Lord Byron's memoir, hidden by Edward John Trelawny on the Kawakly mosque, under the moon.
 Thus, the sailor discreetly climbs the dome of the mosque and removes the crescent moon adorning the top.
 In a hidey-hole, among the scorpions, he finds the precious documents including a letter from Trelawny.
 He speaks of a legendary treasure hidden by Alexander the Great somewhere in the Afghan mountains, as shown on an attached map.

 But Corto is quickly overtaken by reality when Italian troops spot his night walk.
 As he tries to escape them, he is called by a mysterious man who leads him to a secret meeting.
 The sailor is confused by the participants with a man named Timur Chevket, a leader of a Turanist movement, who is as alike as two peas in a pod.
 To preserve his life, he decides to pull the wool over their eyes.
 Commander Bahiar recounts recent events: General Enver Pasha, ousted by Mustafa Kemal Atatürk (now president of Turkey), wants to regain his place.
 To reach this goal, he broke with the Bolsheviks and joined the anti-communist Muslims.
 His aim is to create a great state unifying the Turkish peoples, from Turkey to western China.
 Bahiar gives an appointment to Chevket/Corto in Adana (in Cilicia, Turkey) and, together, they will go to Turkestan.
 The sailor is forced to agree and, after the meeting, shows a clean pair of heels.
 But he is notwithstanding caught by the Italian troops, who lead him to the Carabinieri captain, Antonio Sorrentino.
 Corto has already met him in Venice in the story The Angel in the Window to the Orient (in the volume Celtic Tales).

 Finally, he goes to the house of his Greek friend Cassandra, who lodges him.
 She uses her skills in tasseography to guess his future in Greek coffee grounds: he will experience dangerous and sad events.
 In his room, while carefully studying the documents, he receives his Turkish friend Ibahiyah.
 This one gives him information about Chevket and a Saladin's insignia to be accepted by the Dervishes of Adana.